Djaytan/docker-papermc-server/docs/configuration.md

 | Bukkit       | `ticks-per.*-spawns`        | Use Paper's [entities.spawning.ticks-per-spawn](https://docs.papermc.io/paper/reference/world-configuration/#entities_spawning_ticks_per_spawn_ambient) config. |
 | Bukkit       | `ticks-per.autosave`        | Use Paper's [chunks.auto-save-interval](https://docs.papermc.io/paper/reference/world-configuration/#chunks_auto_save_interval) config.                         |

-## ❌ Unsupported Properties
+### ❌ Unsupported Properties

-Paper world-specific override properties (`<world_folder>/paper-world.yml`) are not supported, consistent with most other world-specific data.
-These data are fully under your control, so you are responsible for managing them.
+World-specific override properties (`<world_folder>/paper-world.yml`) are **currently not supported**, in line with the handling of most world-specific data.

+These files remain under your control — you are responsible for managing their content and updates.

+Support for them may be added in the future.